 To his relief, there stood Remus Lupin, looking much the same as he had when Gaara had last seen him, if a little paler and more sickly.

 "Good morning Lily," He greeted cheerily, walking into the room, currently littered with open books and other items strewn out across the floor.
 Gaara wasn't a very tidy little ninja.
 "It's a bit messy in here," He stated, trying his best not to look the mute boy in the eyes for fear of his death glare.

 "I thought I would stay here for tonight and then we'd go to the train station early tomorrow."
 He smiled.
 "So, have you been reading all of this time?"
 Lupin asked as he looked over some of the books scattered around the room.

-Gaara nodded as he sat back down on the floor and picked up the book he had previously been reading, something called 'History of Hogwarts', or something like that, he didn't care about the title.
+Gaara nodded as he sat back down on the floor and picked up the book he had previously been reading, called 'History of Hogwarts' or something like that.

 In the morning, the sleepy man was awoken by a shake of his shoulder and opened his eyes to see the blazing red of one of his best friend's wife's hair; still not fully awake he said, "Morning Lily, where's James?"
 It was a few seconds later that his eyes fully focussed and he saw the incredibly peeved teen standing above him.
 It was an unsettling sight.
 "Sorry, thought you were someone else," He laughed nervously as he sat up and started getting ready for the long day ahead and the even longer night that it promised.